 Living with painful chronic conditions is exhausting, both physically and emotionally.
 A day doesn’t go by without us experiencing some sort of pain or complication.
 We are never without pain.
-We have learned to accept some of this pain as a normal part of our lives.
+We have learned to accept some of this pain as a regular part of our lives.
 Over time these everyday pains get pushed aside in our brains as we are too busy focusing on a new pain or a new symptom.
 If a blogger omits these everyday pains from their posts, it doesn’t mean they don’t have them.

-Another reason some of us may seem like we aren’t sharing many details is that thinking about those moments are almost as bad as living them.
+Another reason some of us may seem like we aren’t sharing many details is that thinking about those moments is almost as bad as living them.
 Think about a moment in your life that left you feeling physically and emotionally broken.
 Did your heart sink?
 Mine does every time.

 In the case above, she is being accused of sharing too much.
 Can one really share too much?
-I don’t think so and here is why.
+I don’t think so, and here is why.
 I applaud those that are comfortable sharing all the dirty details.
 When someone is first diagnosed with a chronic condition, doctors don’t always adequately explain what the patient could or should expect to experience.
-Someone who shares the gruesome reality provides a look into the future for a newly diagnosed person, they can also make someone thank their lucky stars that they aren’t at that level yet.
+Someone who shares the gruesome reality provides a look into the future for a newly diagnosed person; they can also make someone thank their lucky stars that they aren’t at that level yet.

 Wishing you a day filled with gentle hugs and many smiles!